IBM/openshift-on-ibm-cloud-workshops/2-deploying-to-openshift/documentation/2-docker.md

 ## Run the Container locally

-_Note_: Here are some additinal instructions based on your choosen setup.
+_Note_: Here are some additional instructions based on your choosen setup.

 * For **[Tools - Option 1](./1-prereqs.md#tools---option-1-prebuilt-image-with-local-code)** you need to open a new local terminal and navigate to the project ```${ROOT_FOLDER}/2-deploying-to-openshift``` to execute the command.